 Assembly of Optoelectronic and Silicon Photonics Packaging

-The assembly of optoelectronics and silicon photonics packaging require extremely accurate placement of components to ensure low optical loss and highly efficient light coupling.
-Additionally, beam shaping and light guidance are essential for optimal illumination and relaxed alignment tolerances.
+The assembly of optoelectronics and silicon photonics packaging requires accurate placement of components to ensure highly efficient light coupling for low optical loss.
+Additionally, beam shaping, and light guidance are essential for optimal illumination and relaxed alignment tolerances.
 Multiphoton Optics has developed a solution to eliminate 70 % of the usually required process steps to manufacture and align optical elements.

 Applications examples for optoelectronic and photonics packages are

-- Integrated microoptics for EEL collimation in sensors
+- Integrated microoptics for beam collimation in edge emitting laser sensors

 - Expansion of effective area in high-speed photodiodes for datacom